-Past, present, and reasonably foreseeable future actions that would contribute to cumulative impacts to vegetation would be the same as those described under Alternative A. These projects, along with Alternative D would result in a long-term beneficial cumulative impact on vegetation.
+Past, present, and reasonably foreseeable future actions that would contribute to cumulative impacts to vegetation would be the same as those described under Alternative A. These projects, along with Alternative D would result in both a long-term beneficial cumulative impact and long-term, minor, adverse cumulative impact on vegetation.
 Alternative D would contribute a beneficial increment to the overall cumulative impact.

 The overall impact to vegetation under Alternatives A and B would be long-term, major, and adverse because browsing pressure would remain high in either all or a major portion of the park throughout the life of this plan (15 years).
 For both alternatives, the overall cumulative impact would be long-term, major, and adverse.
 Alternatives A and B would contribute appreciable adverse increments to the cumulative impact on vegetation.
-Although there would be a major adverse impact within the life of the plan to a resource or value whose conservation is (1) necessary to fulfill specific purposes identified in the park's establishing legislation, (2) key to the natural or cultural integrity of the park or to opportunities for enjoyment of the park, and (3) identified in relevant NPS planning documents as being of significance, there would be no impairment of park resources or values related to vegetation.
-As noted in Section 4.3 Impairment Analysis Method, the impairment of vegetation within Valley Forge NHP may result from the continued heavy browsing by deer beyond the life of this plan.
+Because there would be a major adverse impact within the life of the plan to a resource or value whose conservation is (1) necessary to fulfill specific purposes identified in the park's establishing legislation, (2) key to the natural or cultural integrity of the park or to opportunities for enjoyment of the park, and (3) identified in relevant NPS planning documents as being of significance, there could be an impairment of park resources or values related to vegetation.
+As noted in Section 4.2.4: Impairment Analysis Methodology, the impairment of vegetation within Valley Forge NHP may result from the continued heavy browsing by deer beyond the life of this plan.
 The natural abundance, diversity, dynamics, and distribution of native plants and animals are key to a healthy ecological system and important to supporting the park's mission.
 Monitoring and research have shown a direct link between the deer population and the lack of forest structure, absence of native plant species, and spread of invasive plants.
 With little to no active management proposed under Alternative A, the deer population may continue to grow or stabilize at a high density, adversely impacting and possibly impairing vegetative resources in and around the park.
 Under Alternative B, the deer population would not be reduced to the deer density goal within the life of the plan, adversely impacting and possibly impairing vegetative resources in and around the park.

-The overall impact to vegetation under Alternatives C and D would be long-term and beneficial.
-For both alternatives, the overall cumulative impact would be long-term and beneficial.
+The overall impact on vegetation under Alternatives C and D would be long-term and beneficial.
+For both alternatives, the overall cumulative impact would be both long-term beneficial and long-term, minor, adverse.
 Alternatives C and D would contribute beneficial increments to the cumulative impact on vegetation.
 Because there would be no major adverse impacts to a resource or value whose conservation is (1) necessary to fulfill specific purposes identified in the park's establishing legislation, (2) key to the natural or cultural integrity of the park or to opportunities for enjoyment of the park, and (3) identified in relevant NPS planning documents as being of significance, there would be no impairment of park resources or values related to vegetation as a result of Alternatives C or D.